-- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - Locate the transmission release levers (A, Figure 20) on the back of the engine deck.
+1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key.

+Raise the operator support cushion to gain access to the transmission release levers (A, Figure 19) which are located on the back of the engine deck.
 There is one transmission release lever on each transmission.
 The transmission release levers open and close the transmission bypass valves.